- Chinese (Simplified)

 - How much is this going to cost me and how will I be billed for this?

 - Customers will not be charged for the new water meters and the automated meter reading system.
 The new system will be paid for out of operational and maintenance savings from the new water meters and new meter reading technology and from increased revenues from replacing inaccurate meters.

 - Not necessarily: the new water meters will simply record consumption more accurately.
 In some cases, a bill may increase slightly, but only if the current water meter is underreporting usage.
 The new system will provide for accurate billing and ensure fairness and equality for all the residents and businesses.
 The new metering technology will quickly identify water leaks at your residence or business, and the customer web portal will promptly inform you of the potential leak so that you can avoid paying a high bill.

 - How long will it take to install the new meters?
 How will I be notified?

-- Estimated start date for the project is April 2021 and should be completed in about 12 months.
-All customers will receive postcards notifying them to schedule an appointment before any work begins.
-Door hangers will also be used to notify customers of missing appointments or failure to schedule.
-Workers will have marked vehicles, uniforms, and picture ID cards that will be worn at all times.
-Once the project starts, the City will provide you with a local phone number that you can call with any questions.
-The City has selected Johnson Controls for this project, a company that is reliable and experienced in projects like this.
+- The project started in May 2021 and should be completed in about 12 months.
+All customers have received postcards notifying them to schedule an appointment.
+Door hangers were also used to notify customers of missing appointments or failure to schedule.
+Workers will have marked vehicles, uniforms, and picture ID cards that will be worn at all times. he City has selected Johnson Controls for this project, a company that is reliable and experienced in projects like this.
 They have installed well over a million water meters for other cities and utilities across the country.